ropensci/rAltmetric/README.md

 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/ropensci/rAltmetric?branch=master&svg=true)](https://ci.appveyor.com/project/ropensci/rAltmetric)
 [![Coverage Status](https://img.shields.io/codecov/c/github/ropensci/rAltmetric/master.svg)](https://codecov.io/github/ropensci/rAltmetric?branch=master)

-This package provides a way to programmatically retrieve altmetric data from [altmetric.com](http://altmetric.com) for any publication with the appropriate identifer.
-The package is really simple to use and only has two major functions: One (`altmetrics()`) to download metrics and another (`altmetric_data()`) to extract the data into a `data.frame`.
-It also includes generic S3 methods to plot/print metrics for any altmetric object.
+This package provides a way to programmatically retrieve altmetrics from various publication types (books, newsletters, articles, peer-reviewed papers and more) from [altmetric.com](http://altmetric.com).
+The package is really simple to use and only has two major functions: - `altmetrics` - Pass it a doi, isbn, uri, arxiv id or other to get metrics - `altmetric_data` Pass it the results from the previous call to get a tidy `data.frame`

 Questions, features requests and issues should go [here](https://github.com/ropensci/rAltmetric/issues/).